 Over the past five years, many frameworks specifically made to aid rapid web-development have emerged.
-Some have set the bar for others to meet, for example Bootstrap.
-Not only do CSS Frameworks speed up development, they bring beautiful design to your page with minimal effort.
+Some have set the bar for others to meet, for example, Bootstrap.
+Not only do CSS Frameworks speed up development, but they also bring beautiful design to your page with minimal effort.
 Here are some of the best available –

 - Bulma – This framework is particularly good due to its e-learning video resources to help you make the most of the components available.

 - Bootstrap – Originally created by a great dev at Twitter, now has a huge community and is considered the king of CSS frameworks.
 Bootstrap comes pre-loaded with Microsoft’s ASP.NET MVC projects, so that must mean something!